 Latest Report - July 4, 2012

 Lake Use Growing.
 Under the able leadership of Dave Cavalieri Park Supt., Wanahoo continues to improve.
 Fishing has been excellent.
-Additional items that the public is requesting include: A Swim Beach, larger Trees and a Playground.
+Additional items that the public is requesting include: A Swim Beach and a Playground.
+Larger trees from planted grove next to Hwy 109 hopefully will be transplanted soon to provide shade for campsites and shelters plus perhaps parking areas.
 A shower house is under construction and should be ready by mid-July.

 April 28, 2012